typelevel/Laika/docs/02-running-laika/02-library-api.md

 ```

-The remainder of the setup depends on whether you are @:ref(Using cats.IO, Monix or Zio)
+The remainder of the setup depends on whether you are [Using cats.IO, Monix or Zio]
-or whether you build @:ref(Applications without Effect Library).
+or whether you build [Applications without Effect Library].

 ### Using cats.IO, Monix or Zio